 Because it's easier to toss up a sexy website and make people think it works.

 For the record, raspberry ketones have nothing to do with the ketogenic diet or being in ketosis.
 They do NOT raise ketone levels.
-If you are taking ketogenic supplements and you see raspberry ketones as an ingredient, you have been scammed.
+If you are taking ketogenic supplements and seeing raspberry ketones as an ingredient, you have been scammed.

 Bottom line: I think raspberry ketones are a total scam.